priyavarshanabr/Dashboards---Excel-Tableau/README.md

 # Dashboards-Excel, SQL, Python & Tableau

+• Facebook Ads Insights - HealthyMe a fitness product company have introduced facebook ads which includes multiple campaigns and ad sets and built survey analysis from consecutive 50 days digital marketing expenditure on Facebook Ads.
+Analysis includes daily and weekly installs,revenue and payback across age groups,bmi,target groups from various users in both android and IOS platform.

+    - Pivot tables
+    - VLOOKUP
+    - Conditional Formatting
+    - Index and Match
+    - if and sumif conditions
+    - Charts and slicers

 • Sales Dashboard - A simple excel dashboard which contains sales data categorized by brands with their industries along with sales rep for each sales across years.
 This includes,

     - Pivot Tables